wp-sms/wp-sms/readme.txt

 * If you installed the Pro Pack (wp-sms-pro) as well, please make sure that's updated to v3.3.*

 == Changelog ==
+= v5.6.5 - 05.12.2021 =
+* NEW: Selecting the several user groups on send SMS page has been supported
+* Bugfix: The post type & author notification issue has been fixed
+* Enhancement: The setting pages & styles

 = v5.6.4 - 14.11.2021 =
 * Bugfix: Getting credential in ExpertTexting gateway has been fixed
 * Bugfix: Notice errors in OnewaySms gateway has been fixed